nestjs/docs.nestjs.com/content/techniques/caching.md

 export class ApplicationModule {}
 ```

 > warning **Warning** In [GraphQL](/graphql/quick-start) applications, interceptors are executed separately for each field resolver.
-Hence, `CacheModule` (which uses interceptors to cache responses) will not work properly.
+Thus, `CacheModule` (which uses interceptors to cache responses) will not work properly.

 Then just tie the `CacheInterceptor` where you want to cache data.